bimmerconnected/bimmer_connected/README.rst

 This is a simple library to query and control the status of your BMW from the connected drive portal.

-See status.py and remote_light_flash.py for usage instruction or the `API Documentation <http://bimmer-connected.readthedocs.io/en/latest/>`_.
+See :code:`bimmerconnected` for usage instruction or the `API Documentation <http://bimmer-connected.readthedocs.io/en/latest/>`_.

 I wrote this library as I want to include it in Home Assistant.